 Advise nursing women to discontinue breastfeeding during treatment with ARAVA [see Use in Specific Populations].

-- Patients should be advised of the possibility of rare, serious skin reactions.
-Patients should be instructed to inform their physicians promptly if they develop a skin rash or mucous membrane lesions.
+Advise patients of the possibility of rare, serious skin reactions.
+Instruct patients to promptly report if they develop a skin rash or mucous membrane lesions.

-- Patients should be advised of the potential hepatotoxic effects of ARAVA and of the need for monitoring liver enzymes.
-Patients should be instructed to notify their physicians if they develop symptoms such as unusual tiredness, abdominal pain or jaundice.
+Advise patients of the potential hepatotoxic effects of ARAVA and of the need for monitoring liver enzymes.
+Instruct patients to report if they develop symptoms such as unusual tiredness, abdominal pain or jaundice.

-- Patients should be advised that they may develop a lowering of their blood counts and should have frequent hematologic monitoring.
+Advise patients that they may develop a lowering of their blood counts and should have frequent hematologic monitoring.
 This is particularly important for patients who are receiving other immunosuppressive therapy concurrently with ARAVA, who have recently discontinued such therapy before starting treatment with ARAVA, or who have had a history of a significant hematologic abnormality.
-Patients should be instructed to notify their physicians promptly if they notice symptoms of pancytopenia (such as easy bruising or bleeding, recurrent infections, fever, paleness or unusual tiredness).
+Instruct patients to promptly report if they notice symptoms consistent with pancytopenia, such as easy bruising or bleeding, recurrent infections, fever, paleness or unusual tiredness.

-- Patients should be informed about the early warning signs of interstitial lung disease and asked to contact their physician as soon as possible if these symptoms appear or worsen during therapy.
+Inform patients about the early warning signs of interstitial lung disease and ask to promptly if these symptoms appear or worsen during therapy.